AustinCodingAcademy/advanced-ecommerce-1/README.md

    * Footer
    * Carousel
    * Think of some other components you could make
-* The ProductDetail should repesent only one single product
+* The ProductDetail should represent only one single product
 * The ProductDetail should take a prop called product with is an object, and use it to populate price, name, description reviews and stars.
 * Make sure each component is in its own file and imported into App.js
 * Use the provided data in state.js to dynamically populate information instead of the hard coded html that is there now.
 * In index.js provide App with a prop called "products" sending in the product array
 * App should use the product prop and map the array of products into an array of ProductDetail components
 * Make the star images represent the number rating from data.
 * Bonus.
 Notice the grey stars.